nikitakirovs/GoBi/README.md

 ./process_species_file.sh species_names.txt

 ```

-Species_name.txt represents the list of species, that is taken as an input for the script.
+The script expects a species_list as input.
 The script creates directories with data files, that where found by searching with the species name and taking the first entry with the NCBI Datasets command-line tool.
 Therefore the package has to be installed in the environment. (see https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/)

+### Restriction of species list: